captainalan/REST-what/README.md

 > ...is a metaphor, analogous to the architecture of a building.

 A *RESTful* API is thus an API designed around a particular set of constraints.

+Note that REST is *not* a strictly defined protocol, like SOAP (or HTTP), but rather a *style* of doing things.

 ![A well rested cat](https://i.imgur.com/3yvjEKK.jpg)